joelparkerhenderson/smart-criteria/README.md

   * Timeframe: a period of time, especially a specified period in which something happens.
   * Testable: able to be tested or tried.
   * Transparent: open, clear, and shared with the team and organization.

+Questions that may help:

+  * When is this happening?
+  * Why is the timing important?
+  * Where can participants see a timeline, or calendar, or schedule, etc.?
+  * Is there anything important that happens before this or after this?